UW-UPL/Documentation/New_User_Signup_Form.md

 ### How did you hear about us? _______________________________________________________________

 ### Mega-Important Legal-eeze:
-By signing this form, I, the undersigned, attest that I will read, and abide by the UPL policy sheet, found at http://www.upl.cs.wisc.edu/accountpolicy.html .
+By signing this form, I, the undersigned, attest that I have read, and abide by the UPL policy sheet, found at https://github.com/UW-UPL/Documentation/blob/master/Code-of-Conduct.markdown .
 I also attest that the above information is accurate and complete, to the best of my knowledge.

 #### Signature: ___________________________________________
 #### Date: ______ / ______ / ______